merobi-hub/bibliomania/README.md

 # status and issues

 Development faces some execution issues, and the code can currently be run only from the command line.
-The objective is to house the app on Gcloud in a flexible environment.
+The objective is to house the app on Gcloud in a standard Python 3 environment.
 Web output is simply the twitter account's timeline.
 The most recent attempt to run the app on Gcloud produced the following error message:

 Updating service [default] (this may take several minutes)...failed.
 ERROR: (gcloud.app.deploy) Error Response: [9]
 Application startup error!
 Code: APP_CONTAINER_CRASHED /bin/sh: 1: exec: gunicorn: not found

-Gcloud file path for the directory housing all files:

-/home/merobi/python-docs-samples/appengine/flexible/bibliomania